4th Gorkha Rifles: 5/4 GR

-The 5th Battalion, 4th Gorkha Rifles, 5/4 GR, the Kannchi Paltan, was raised on 1 January 1963, in the wake of the Chinese Invasion, by Lt Colonel Ranjit Singh Chandel, formerly of 1/4 GR, at Ambala Cantonment, Haryana, the sprawling cantonment town, north of Delhi.
+The 5th Battalion, 4th Gorkha Rifles, 5/4 GR, the Kannchi Paltan, was raised on 1 January 1963, in the wake of the Chinese Invasion, by Lt Colonel Ranjit Singh Chandel, formerly of 1/4 GR, at Ambala Cantonment, Haryana, the 5/4 GR Engagements Bajra Garhi Sugarcane Anula victory Punjab Pak Theatre 08 Sep 1965, the sprawling cantonment town, north of Delhi.
 In 1988, 5/4 GR celebrated its Silver Jubilee in Naraina, Delhi Cantonment.
 On 19–21 October 2012, the battalion celebrated its Golden Jubilee, in Gandhinagar, Gujarat.
-The Golden Jubilee program included: Wreath Laying, Guard of Honor, Sainik Sammelan and Barakhana.
+The Golden Jubilee program included Wreath Laying, Guard of Honor, Sainik Sammelan and Barakhana.
 Over 200 Bhu Puus (bhut purva or former Ex Servicemen, in Nepalese), attended the jubilee with their wives, children, and grandchildren.

 Regimental reunions

 In addition to the Jubilee celebration and reunions, the 4th Gorkha Rifles organizes a Regimental Reunion every four years, usually at Sabathu, the Regimental Centre of the First and 4th Gorkha Rifles.